telliott99/CryptoQuickies/RSA_key_intro.md

 [48, 8, 2, 3, 1, 81, 27, 2, 1, 17]
 >>>
 ```
-So we have a grand total of 10 bytes in our super-duper public key.
+Our super-duper public key consists of a grand total of 10 bytes.

 The first thing we recognize is that the very last byte holds the value of `e`.